C804 - Medical Terminology Exam

 Explanation:

-The suffix '-stenosis' in medical terminology refers specifically to the narrowing of a passage or opening in the body.
-This can apply to blood vessels, heart valves, or other tubular structures.
-The term originates from the Greek word "stenos," meaning narrow.
-Understanding this suffix is essential in medical contexts because it describes conditions that can impede normal flow or function, such as aortic stenosis, where the aortic valve is narrowed and restricts blood flow from the heart.
+The suffix '-stenosis' in medical terminology refers to the narrowing or constriction of a passage or opening in the body.
+This can apply to structures such as blood vessels, heart valves, or other tubular organs.
+For example, aortic stenosis refers to the narrowing of the aortic valve, which restricts blood flow.
+The suffix originates from the Greek word "stenos," meaning narrow, and is used to describe conditions that impede normal flow or function.

 Correct Answer: